-Original Medicare does not have a cap on out-of-pocket costs (the deductible and coinsurance the people pay when they need medical care), so most beneficiaries rely on some sort of supplemental coverage.
-Many have supplemental coverage from a current or former employer, or from Medicaid.
-But for those who don’t, private Medigap plans provide supplemental coverage that pays some or all of the out-of-pocket expenses Original Medicare beneficiaries would otherwise have to pay on their own.
+Original Medicare does not have a cap on out-of-pocket costs (the deductible, copay and coinsurance the people pay when they need medical care), so most beneficiaries rely on some sort of supplemental insurance coverage.
+Many have Medicare supplement insurance coverage from a current or former employer, or from Medicaid.
+But for those who don’t, Medigap plans provide supplemental insurance coverage that pays some or all of the out-of-pocket expenses Original Medicare beneficiaries would otherwise have to pay on their own.

-The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2020 guide) with helpful state-specific information related to Medicare plans.
+The Wyoming Department of Insurance publishes an annual buyer’s guide for Medigap coverage (here’s the 2022 guide) with helpful state-specific information related to Medicare plans.
 The guide notes that people under age 65 who have Medicare eligibility in Wyoming due to a disability are not guaranteed access to a Medigap plan, and that insurers can use medical underwriting to determine eligibility for people under 65 — all of whom have at least one significant pre-existing condition.
-(There are no federal rules to ensure access to Medigap plans for people under age 65, although many states have taken action to address this.)

-Wyoming is one of several states where state-run high-risk pools are still operational, with supplemental coverage available to Medicare beneficiaries who are unable to obtain private Medigap plans.
-The others are Alaska, Iowa, Nebraska, New Mexico, North Dakota, South Carolina, and Washington.
-Wyoming enacted legislation in 2019 that extends the operation of the Wyoming Health Insurance Pool through 2030.
+Wyoming is one of several states where state-run high-risk pools are still operational, with supplemental insurance coverage available to Medicare beneficiaries who are unable to obtain Medigap insurance policies.7 Wyoming enacted legislation in 2019 that extends the operation of the Wyoming Health Insurance Pool through 2030.13

-For people who are age 65 or older, there were 27 insurance companies offering Medigap plans in Wyoming as of 2020.
-The state’s annual buyer’s guide includes sample prices for a 65-year-old for each plan offered by each insurer (Medigap plans are standardized at the federal level, with ten different plan options available, but not all insurers offer all plan options).
+For people who are age 65 or older, there were 30 insurance companies offering Medigap plans in Wyoming as of 2022.5 The state’s annual buyer’s guide includes sample prices for a 65-year-old for each plan offered by each insurer (Medigap plans are standardized at the federal level, with ten different plan options available, but not all insurers offer all plan options).5

-Unlike other private Medicare coverage options (ie, Medicare Advantage and Medicare Part D), there is no annual open enrollment period for Medigap plans.
-Coverage is guaranteed-issue during the first six months that a person is at least 65 and also enrolled in Medicare Parts A and B. After that, in most circumstances, insurers can use medical underwriting if a person applies for a Medigap plan.
+Unlike other Medicare plan coverage options (ie, Medicare Advantage and Medicare Part D prescription drug plans), there is no annual open enrollment period for Medigap insurance policies.
+Coverage is guaranteed-issue during the first six months that a person is at least 65 and also enrolled in Medicare Part A and Medicare Part B. After that, in most circumstances, insurers can use medical underwriting if a person applies for a Medigap policy.

 Original Medicare does not cover outpatient prescription drugs.
-But Medicare beneficiaries can get coverage for prescription drugs via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Part D plan.
-In areas where Medicare Advantage enrollment is lower, Medicare Part D enrollment for stand-alone plans tends to be higher.
+But Medicare beneficiaries can get coverage for prescription drugs via a Medicare Advantage plan, an employer-sponsored plan (offered by a current or former employer), or a stand-alone Medicare Part D prescription drug plan.
+In areas where Medicare Advantage plan enrollment is lower, Medicare Part D prescription drug plan enrollment for stand-alone plans tends to be higher.1

-As of September 2020, nearly 63 percent of Wyoming Medicare beneficiaries were enrolled in stand-alone Medicare Part D plans.
-For 2021 coverage, Part D plan availability in Wyoming includes 28 plans with premiums ranging from about $7 to $105 per month.
+As of June 2023, more than 66% of Wyoming Original Medicare beneficiaries were enrolled in stand-alone Medicare Part D prescription drug plans.1 For 2023 coverage, Medicare Part D prescription drug plan availability in Wyoming includes 22 plans with premiums starting at fifty cents per month.8

-Medicare Part D enrollment is available when a person is first eligible for Medicare, and the same fall open enrollment period that applies to Medicare Advantage plans is also used for Medicare Part D plans: Beneficiaries can enroll in a Part D plan or switch to a different plan between October 15 and December 7, with coverage effective the first of the following year.
+Medicare Part D prescription drug enrollment is available when a person is first eligible for Medicare, and the same fall Annual Enrollment Period that applies to Medicare plans is also used for Medicare Part D prescription drug plans: Beneficiaries can enroll in a Medicare Part D prescription drug plan or switch to a different plan between October 15 and December 7, with coverage effective the first of the following year.